mcarr823/neds/README.md

 This is an example app for retrieving and displaying data from the Neds API.

+It provides a basic implementation of the Next To Go screen from the Neds app.

 ## Modules

 | Module |    Type     | Role                                          |